operator-framework/olm-docs/content/en/docs/_index.md

 If a dependency is ever discovered, OLM will attempt to resolve said dependency by searching through known `CatalogSources` for an operator that `owns` the API.
 If an operator is found that `owns`the `required` API, OLM will attempt to deploy the operator that `owns` the API.
 If no `owner` is found, OLM will fail to deploy the operator with the dependency.

-### Work similar to package Managers
+### Works similar to package Managers

 OLM verifies that all required APIs are available for the operator.
-If it is not available, then it will not install the operator.
+If they are not available, then OLM will not install the operator.

 OLM will never update an operator in a way that breaks another that depends upon it.